Did Dick Cheney give orders to allow a plane, allegedly American Airlines Flight 77, to hit the Pentagon on the morning of Sept. 11?

 This testimony indicates that as the plane drew closer and closer to the Pentagon, the vice-president gave the order to do nothing.
 And this account contradicts the claim of Donald Rumsfeld at the Pentagon, who said they had no idea a plane was coming their way; this is why there was no evacuation of the Pentagon.

 Is it Mineta?
-Not likely.
+That doesn’t seem likely.
 He was very specific about the time, and he repeated the fact that Cheney was there before he arrived at 9:20 in an interview in 2007.
 And did he imagine the exchange about the approaching plane between Cheney and the young man?
 There’s no reason this member of the Bush team would want to call their own version of events into question.
 And he very specifically said it was Flight 77 they were talking about.

 Mineta may have genuinely believed that Cheney was confirming an order to shoot down the incoming plane, but that makes no sense given what the young man said.
 If the order was to shoot the plane down, why would he have asked several times if the order stood?
 It was much more likely he was questioning the order because it was the unexpected order NOT to shoot the plane down.